 Since then, Phil has been involved in SOS Children’s World Orphan Week campaign to raise vital awareness of our work worldwide.
-Phil has shown tremendous energy and commitment in supporting SOS Children and is passionate about improving the lives of vulnerable children.
+Phil has shown tremendous energy and commitment in supporting SOS Children's Villages and is passionate about improving the lives of vulnerable children.
 In 2009, Phil visited SOS Children's Village Port Elizabeth in South Africa.

 Phil says: “I experienced SOS Children’s work in Ghana and South Africa first hand and have been truly inspired by what I have seen.
 I am incredibly proud to be supporting SOS Children”.